ebullient/ttrpg-convert-cli/docs/templates/dnd5e/QuteItem/README.md

 ### properties

-List of item's properties (with links to rules if the source is present)
+Formatted string listing item's properties (with links to rules if the source is present)

 ### range